Once an animation has been created in the Animator, it can be exported

 Define Data and Properties

-animation.
 Variables can be setup as either 'Data' or 'Properties'.
 A 'Data'

 value will link to a data field in Power BI.
 A 'Property' value will be